yugabyte/yugabyte-db/docs/content/latest/explore/ysql-language-features/partitions.md

 ## Overview

 Partitioning is another term for physically dividing large tables in YugabyteDB into smaller, more manageable tables to improve performance.
-With regards to the columns, the ones containing timestamps are usually subject to partitioning because of the historical and predictable nature of their data.
+Typically, tables with columns containing timestamps are subject to partitioning because of the historical and predictable nature of their data.

 Since partitioned tables do not appear nor act differently from the original table, applications accessing the database are not always aware of the fact that partitioning has taken place.